-World-renowned surgeon Dr. David J. Sugarbaker arrived at the Texas Medical Center last summer and promptly founded our new Division of General Thoracic Surgery, the Lung Institute, which integrates medical and surgical treatments for benign and malignant non-cardiac thoracic diseases, and the Mesothelioma Treatment Center, focused on the evaluation and treatment of patients with mesothelioma.
+World-renowned surgeon Dr. David J. Sugarbaker arrived at the Texas Medical Center in 2014 and promptly founded our new Division of General Thoracic Surgery, the Lung Institute, which integrates medical and surgical treatments for benign and malignant non-cardiac thoracic diseases, and the Mesothelioma Treatment Center, focused on the evaluation and treatment of patients with mesothelioma.
 Within its first year of operation, the division recorded over 1,100 clinic visits and 400 surgical cases cared for by a multidisciplinary team of experts ranging from surgeons to medical oncologists, radiologist, and social workers.

-Advanced techniques pioneered by Dr. Sugarbaker and colleagues, now offered at Baylor St. Luke's Medical Center, include extrapleural pneumonectomy and inter-operative heated chemotherapy for the treatment of mesothelioma.
+Advanced techniques pioneered by the late Dr. Sugarbaker and colleagues are now offered at Baylor St. Luke's Medical Center and include extrapleural pneumonectomy and inter-operative heated chemotherapy for the treatment of mesothelioma.

 The Center for Dysphagia and Swallowing Disorders, co-founded and co-directed by Dr. Groth, likewise provides a comprehensive, multidisciplinary approach to benign esophageal disease, supported by a team of otolaryngologists, gastroenterologists, radiologists, speech therapists, and nutritionists to evaluate and treat swallowing difficulties.

 The Division of General Thoracic Surgery at Baylor College of Medicine offers a variety of clinical and research training opportunities.
 The Thoracic Surgery Residency at Baylor/Texas Heart Institute is a traditional cardiothoracic surgical training program that accepts four thoracic surgery residents annually.

 One of these positions will be offered annually to a General Thoracic Surgery track applicant, who will receive the highest level of training in thoracic surgery at Baylor College of Medicine, MD Anderson Cancer Center, and the Michael E. DeBakey VA Medical Center.
 Our division additionally offers two clinical fellowships.